ChrysKoum/SE2-Project-GymFuelX/README.md

 - **System Testing:** Verifying the complete system's functionality.
 - **User Acceptance Testing (UAT):** Ensuring the application meets user requirements.
 - **Automated Testing with Selenium:** Conducting automated tests to streamline the testing process.

+## Software Engineering I

+The foundations of GymFuelX were established in the Software Engineering I course.
+This initial phase focused on understanding user requirements, system specifications, and building a prototype of the application.
+Key elements included:

+- **User Requirements and System Specifications:** Detailed understanding of user needs and system expectations.
+- **Prototype Development:** Initial version of GymFuelX to showcase core functionalities.
+- **Static Modeling:** Conceptual representation of the application's data structure.

 ## Team